GMNGjoy/FS22_PrairieGrass/README.md

 # Prairie Grass for FS22
-This mod will add a paintable Prairie Grass texture to your Paintable -> Plants menu, allowing you to paint in a new type of specialized meadow grass that will mow directly into Hay.
+This mod / prefab will add a paintable Prairie Grass texture to your Paintable -> Plants menu, allowing you to paint in a new type of specialized meadow grass that will mow directly into Hay.

 ## Prairie Grass Features
 - Mowable with standard mowers directly into Hay